mohamad-supangat/dotfiles/README.md

 # Dotfiles

-My all dotfiles config for my computer
+## My all dotfiles config for my computer

+Made by 💕 using t440p and arch linux